 Fast forward to 2019!
 The recently retired David Beckham celebrated Valencia CF’s memorable Copa del Rey final victory over FC Barcelona in Seville, last summer, in the company of long-time friend Peter Lim with Beckham’s son Romeo wearing a Valencia CF shirt!
 David Beckham is now President & co-owner of ‘Inter Miami CF’… and their manager is former Valencia CF striker Diego Alonso!

-On David’s twitter account, after witnessing Valencia CF beat FC Barcelona in the Copa Del Rey final, Becks added: “Congratulations to Peter and @valenciacf” as well as “I miss Spain.”
+On David’s twitter account, after witnessing Valencia CF beat FC Barcelona in the Copa Del Rey final, Becks added: “Congratulations to Peter and @valenciacf” …I miss Spain.”

 Article copyright 24/7 Valencia 2020